 Easy To Install And Take Off

-Installing the TentBox Classic on the factory built-in Subaru Outback roof rack takes about 30 minutes and half of that to take it off.
+Installing the TentBox Classic on the factory-built-in Subaru Outback roof rack takes about 30 minutes and a half of that to take it off.

 If it weren’t for the tight space under the factory roof rack and had a better aftermarket roof rack system like a Yakima or Thule, I would easily be able to install the tent in under 10 minutes.